Did you really not start painting or drawing until you were 32 years old?

 I would like to write you an email.
 Can I expect to hear back from you?

-If you are a potential client, I will always email you back within 24 hours M-F. I try to write personal responses to the personal emails I get from readers and people who enjoy my work, but I can’t always respond to every email, mostly because I’m just really busy.
-My inbox becomes so full from time to time that emails fall through the cracks and occasionally I never respond.
-I do read all of the emails I get, and I am so grateful for all of the love and support I receive!
+If you are a potential client, my studio manager or I will always email you back within 24 hours M-F. I try to write personal responses to the personal emails I get from readers and people who enjoy my work, but sometimes I don’t have the time to respond right away and so sometimes my studio manager will write you back in my place.
+I do read all of the emails I receive, and I am so grateful for all of the love and support!

 Can you give me advice on how to become an illustrator or how to promote myself as an illustrator?

-Here are a few resources: First, check out this blog post I wrote about making illustration your full time job.
-I also wrote this post about transitioning to full time artist.
-Next, order my book Art Inc: The Essential Guide for Building Your Career as an Artist!
+Here are a few resources: First, order my book Art Inc: The Essential Guide for Building Your Career as an Artist!
+You can take my Skillshare class called Professional Practice in Illustration.
 You can also purchase my online class Become a Working Artist and watch it at your own pace.
-Check my blog regularly for class updates and other learning opportunities.
+I also have a class called So You Want to Be an Illustrator.

-Will you have coffee with me so I can pick your brain, get feedback on my work or ask you for some career advice?
+Will you have coffee with me or talk to me on the phone so I can pick your brain, get feedback on my work or ask you for some career advice?